gardener/gardener/docs/proposals/26-workload-identity.md

 point of view `SecretBinding` is not the best name for such resource, because it is no longer limited to referring only secrets as its name implies.
-Therefore, a new resource named `CredentialsBinding` in the API group `authentication.gardener.cloud` will be implemented.
+Therefore, a new resource named `CredentialsBinding` in the API group `security.gardener.cloud` will be implemented.
 It will have all features of `SecretBinding`, but on top of that will be extended to refer to `WorkloadIdentity` resources via `.credentialsRef` field of type `ObjectReference`.